Plan9-Archive/antshill/doc/spawngrid.md

 	invite USERNAME FSNAME

 This command adds a user to fs, places them in the sys group, saves a snapshot of the fs, and adds that scorename to that users' available rootscores.
 Note that the invite-saved snapshot won't be available to the user who created it - an additional 'save' command would need to be issued.
+Also, the invite command must be used with fses created with 'spawn' and not with 'spawndisk' at the moment.

 	boom FSNAME